Brogan Roback

-Brogan William Roback (born August 29, 1994) is a former American football quarterback.
-He played college football at Eastern Michigan.
+Brogan William Roback (born August 24, 1994) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.

 College career

-Roback played college football at Eastern Michigan, where he saw action in 46 games with 745 completions for 8,653 yards and 57 touchdowns.
+Roback played college football at Eastern Michigan University, where he saw action in 46 games with 745 completions for 8,653 yards and 57 touchdowns.
 Roback also saw action as a punter at Eastern Michigan.

 Professional career

 Cleveland Browns

 Roback signed with the Cleveland Browns as an undrafted free agent on May 14, 2018.
 He was released on August 31, 2018.

 He was featured on HBO's Hard Knocks during his time with the Browns.

 Pittsburgh Steelers

 Roback signed a reserve/future contract with the Pittsburgh Steelers on January 3, 2019.
 He was waived on May 13, 2019.

 St. Louis BattleHawks

-Roback was drafted in the second round of Phase 1 of the 2020 XFL Draft by the St. Louis BattleHawks.
+Roback was selected in the second round of Phase 1 of the 2020 XFL draft by the St. Louis BattleHawks.
 He was waived on January 27, 2020.

 Dallas Renegades

 On February 11, 2020, Roback was signed by the Dallas Renegades.
 He was waived on February 19.
 He was added to the XFL's Team 9 practice squad, and re-signed with the Renegades on February 24.
 He had his contract terminated when the league suspended operations on April 10, 2020.